Noise-Guided Transport for Imitation Learning: Method and Guarantees

+where $\operatorname{EMD}$ is the earth mover's distance between the two distributions.
+It quantifies the dissimilarity between two distributions, calculating the total effort required to transform (or transport) one into the other ($P_{\operatorname{agent}} \to P_{\operatorname{expert}}$). \textsc{Eq}~\ref{emdeq} shows that when we update $\xi$ to minimize $L(\xi)$, we update $\xi$ to \emph{maximize} the $\operatorname{EMD}$ between the distributions.
+As a result, descending along the gradients of $L(\xi)$---while ensuring that $h_{\xi} \in H^{1}_{\xi}$ ---maximizes the discrepancies between $P_{\operatorname{agent}}$ and $P_{\operatorname{expert}}$.
 In the context of OT, the learned potential function ($h_{\xi}$) embodies the Kantorovich-Rubinstein duality by iteratively approximating the optimal \emph{dual} potentials that define the $\operatorname{EMD}$.
-This approach aligns with the essence of the dual formulation: encoding the \textbf{cost landscape} of the transport problem.
+This approach aligns with the essence of the dual formulation: encoding the \emph{cost landscape} of the transport problem.
 While the dual form has two potentials (one per $\mathbb{E}[\cdot]$), we learn only one ($h_{\xi}$).
 Specifically, we use $h_{\xi}$ for the first expectation, and $-h_{\xi}$ for the second.
-This design choice\footnote{ A similar design choice was made by \cite{Arjovsky2017-la} (the $\operatorname{EMD}$ is the Wasserstein-$1$ distance).} reduces the dual constraint (from the dual formulation of the $\operatorname{EMD}$) into a $1$-Lipschitz continuity constraint on the single potential---hence our choice to look for $h_{\xi} \in H_{\xi}^{1}$, thereby ensuring consistency with the \emph{primal} transport problem.
+This design choice\footnote{ A similar design choice was made by \cite{Arjovsky2017-la} (the $\operatorname{EMD}$ is the Wasserstein-$1$ distance).
+In \textsc{Appendix}~\ref{wgan}, we discuss how NGT relates to the problem formulated by \cite{Arjovsky2017-la}. } reduces the dual constraint (from the dual formulation of the $\operatorname{EMD}$) into a $1$-Lipschitz continuity constraint on the single potential ---hence our choice to look for $h_{\xi} \in H_{\xi}^{1}$ ---thereby ensuring consistency with the primal transport problem.

-We name our method \textbf{Noise-Guided Transport (NGT)} because: \emph{(a)} Minimizing the adversarial reward objective $L(\xi)$ guides $f_{\xi}(x)$ toward the noise returned by the prior network $f_{\xi}^\dagger(x)$ on expert data while pushing it away on agent data; \emph{(b)} The objective is equivalent to optimizing an OT metric.
+\textbf{The method:} We name our method Noise-Guided Transport (NGT) because: (i) Minimizing $L(\xi)$ guides $f_{\xi}(x)$ toward the noise returned by the prior network $f_{\xi}^\dagger(x)$ on expert data while pushing it away on agent data; (ii) The resulting $h_{\xi}$ yields an OT cost landscape. \textbf{In summary:} NGT derives its reward from an OT cost landscape $h_{\xi}$ designed to accentuate the gaps between the expert and agent distributions $P_{\operatorname{expert}}$ and $P_{\operatorname{agent}}$.
+This landscape sharpens the contrast between their occupancies, making the expert signal easier to discern.
+The agent ($\pi_{\theta}$) optimizes its actions on this landscape, which steers its behavior toward the expert and in effect reduces the discrepancies that $h_{\xi}$ exploits.